Nyhavn 15

 Nyhavn 15 is a historic townhouse overlooking the Nyhavn Canal in central Copenhagen, Denmark.
 The building was listed in the Danish registry of protected buildings and places in 1945.

 History

 17th and 18th centuries

-Nyhavn 15 was built in 1673-1694.
-The property was by 1689 as No. 8 in St. Ann's East Quarter owned by skipper Peder Jonsen.
-It was by 1756 owned by skipper Jacob Bendtsen.
+The building was constructed some time between 1673 and 1694.
+The property was listed in Copenhagen's first cadastre from 1689 as No. 8 in St. Ann's East Quarter, owned by skipper Peder Jonsen.
+In the new cadastre of 1756 it was again listed as No. 8 and belonged to skipper Jacob Bendtsen at that time.

 Jørgen Alsing, who had returned to Denmark from Dutch India after making a fortune in the plantation industry, opened a tea and porcelain store in the building in 1765.

 Maria Alsing, Alsing's widow, kept the building after her husband's death.
 At the time of the 1787 census, she lived there with their 18-year-old daughter Maria Chatrine, a maid and three lodgers.